Rotary Club

 Underhanded left-wing politics advertised as 'not political'

-Like so many left-wing organizations that we review, the Rotary Club claims to be 'non-political', yet low and behold, they're in lock-step with the left on all of the wedge issues.
+Like so many left-wing organizations (Civic Alliance, NAACP, National Urban League, Sierra Club, Rock The Vote, etc) that we review, the Rotary Club claims to be 'non-political', yet low and behold, they're in lock-step with the left on all of the wedge issues.
 They're busy parroting the refuted notion that CO2 is causing the planet to heat up, and that we can/must reverse it [1, 2, 3].
 They're pushing for D.I.E.
 (Diversity, Inclusion, Equity) [1, 2].
 They're pushing LBGTQ tribalism [1, 2].
 And, the more we dig, the more we find...
 Judging by articles in the Rotary Club's publication called the Rotarian, they want to control political narratives, they just can't seem to resist the urge to defend even the most radical democrats, and of course they attack Trump.
-The Rotarian does this under the auspices of simply trying 'educate' their members on how to find truth.
+The Rotarian does this under the cloak of simply trying 'educate' their members on how to find truth.
 The truth is just the truth, right?
 Of course, their solution is to direct members to lefty outlets such as the sneaky, left-wing mouthpiece, Snopes.
 But, it's not political, you see.
 Wink.
 Wink.

 In their quest to control political messaging, the lefty media is famous for desperately going so far as to 'fact check' Babylon Bee comedy articles, or even 'fact checking' funny memes that make fitting political or social commentaries.
-Similarly, the Rotary Club published a piece in their Rotarian magazine, in which the author, Kim Lisagor Bisheff, was triggered by "ideas and memes".
+Similarly, the Rotary Club published a piece in their Rotarian magazine, in which the author, Kim Lisagor Bisheff, was triggered by 'ideas and memes'.
 And so, who did she choose to use as a poster child for innocent victims of fake news?
 Would it perhaps be Donald Trump?
-Would she cite one of the many lies said about him, such as the constantly repeated lie that Trump called white supremacists in Charlottesville "fine people"?
+Would she cite one of the endless lies said about him, such as the constantly repeated lie that Trump called white supremacists in Charlottesville 'fine people'?
 Would it be the lie of the century that Trump colluded with Russia to 'hack' the 2016 election, which got endless wall-to-wall coverage by the lefty media?

 Nope.